aoat20/MASS-simulator/README.md

 obs['vessels']['boat1'].other_vessels['boat2'].bearing_deg
 ```
 - "set_waypoints" allows you to set waypoints for each of the vessels.
 Specify the vessel_id as the first argument and the waypoints in a list as the second.
+- "send_waypoint_logic" is used for sending waypoint logic to the controller.
+These are specified as a list of logical predicates containing a combination of avoid, resume, cpa_side and turn.
 - "save_episode()" will the save the episode log.

 ## Playback Mode